 It depends on the license you wish to obtain.

-To assist applicants for licensure, DOPL has created Criminal History Guidelines for each occupation and profession it licenses.
-The Guidelines explain criminal history factors that are considered in a decision whether or not to grant a license.
+To assist applicants for licensure, DOPL has created Criminal History Guidelines for each profession it licenses.
+The Guidelines explain criminal history factors that are considered in a decision on whether or not to grant a license.
 The Guidelines also describe why particular crimes "substantially" relate to an individual’s ability to safely and competently practice that specific occupation or profession.

 Keep in mind these are only guidelines and current circumstances, laws, and rules on the date of application will influence licensing decisions.

 If an individual's criminal history does not automatically disqualify them from licensure, the following factors are relevant to the licensing decision: